jmpa-io/homelab/proxmox/README.md

 # Proxmox

-This section covers setting up a new `jmpa-server` phyical machine.
+This section covers setting up a new `jmpa-server` physical machine.

 **Contents:**